R-nvim/R.nvim/README.md

 - When running R in an external terminal emulator, Tmux is used to send commands to R Console.

-- On the Windows operating system, Nvim-R can send a message to R (nvimcom) which forwards the command to R Console.
+- On the Windows operating system, if using the `Rgui.exe` as "external terminal", Nvim-R can send a message to R (nvimcom) which forwards the command to R Console.

 The R package _nvimcom_ includes the application _rnvimserver_ which is never used by R itself but is run as a Neovim's job.
 That is, the communication